Header image

 RELATED: See definitions for vulnerable, at risk, and on track on an EDI Scale

-Overall outcomes summary bar chart – This chart shows the percentage of children vulnerable (red), in flux (yellow), or on track (green) in their overall development for the boundary type selected.
+Outcomes summary bar chart – Overall view – This chart shows the percentage of children vulnerable (red), in flux (yellow), or on track (green) in their overall development for the boundary type selected.
 The vertical comparison line in these bar charts represents the average for all areas within the selected boundary type.
 For example, when viewing overall outcomes for a specific school district, the average line represents All School Districts (BC Average) within the selected wave.

 This chart provides helpful context for how the boundary type selected compares to other similar boundaries in terms of overall vulnerability rates.
 For example, if viewing neighbourhood data, is the neighbourhood on the lower or higher end of the range, or in the middle?
 It can be helpful to view data across waves to note if the neighbourhood’s position has changed over time or if it has remained in a similar position relative to other neighbourhoods.